-But if we shoo our children away when we’re cooking, how will they ever learn not only the basics, but the family traditions that only we can pass on to them?
+But if we shoo our children away when we’re cooking, how will they ever learn the basics and the family traditions that only we can pass on to them?

 6. Instruct the Decorating Committee

-Setting a beautiful table is a holiday tradition that forms a festive backdrop to a joyful celebration.
+Setting a beautiful table is a holiday tradition that creates a festive atmosphere for a joyful celebration.

 In my house growing up, and in my own today, the kids have always contributed by making place cards and placemats for each person at the table.

-This year, why not let your little ones, tweens, and teens be responsible for decorating the table?
+This year, why not let your little ones, tweens, and teens be responsible for table decorations?

-Gather seasonal-themed craft supplies, paper, stickers, markers, and the like to keep the little ones busy making decorations while you get the cooking underway.
+Gather holiday-themed craft supplies, crayons, paper, stickers, and the like to keep little ones busy making decorations while you get the cooking underway.

-Seasonally-themed recipe cards make great place cards that older children can personalize for each place setting.
+Seasonally-themed recipe cards make great place cards that older children can make for each person.

-I’m still using place cards my adult children made 10 years ago for Thanksgiving, with index cards and magazine cutouts that they personalized with a felt-tip marker.
+I’m still using place cards my adult children made years ago for Thanksgiving, with index cards, magazine cutouts, and markers.

 Most importantly, remember to have fun.
 Cooking can sometimes feel like a chore.
 But there are things you can do to prevent any bickering or frustration before it starts.

-Change up the music once in a while, or shift kids that are growing stressed with a certain task to another job.
+Change up the music occasionally, or shift kids that are growing stressed with a specific task to another job.

-When the learning experience is a fun one, kids will have more success retaining what they’ve learned.
-And they’ll be eager to help in the kitchen again, whenever the opportunity arises!
+When the learning experience is fun, kids will have greater success retaining what they’ve learned.
+And they’ll be eager to help in the kitchen again, whenever the opportunity arises.

-Even the most reluctant young people are sure to join in when you let them know that their contributions are important to the whole family.
+Even the most reluctant young people are likely to join in when you let them know their contributions are important to the whole family.

-Get everyone involved in the process of making the holidays happen.
+Get everyone involved in the process of making the holidays happen, including your spouse or partner.
 Start some fun new cooking traditions, and soon the kitchen will be everyone’s favorite room in the house!